Campobello Island: Geography

 The island is at the entrance to Passamaquoddy Bay, adjacent to the entrance to Cobscook Bay, and within the Bay of Fundy.
-The island is one of the Fundy Islands.
-The island has no road connection to the rest of Canada; it is connected by the Franklin Delano Roosevelt Bridge to nearby Lubec, Maine.
-Reaching mainland Canada by car without crossing an international border is possible only during the summer season and requires two separate ferry trips, first to nearby Deer Island, then to L'Etete.
+The island is one of the Fundy Islands, and has no road connection to the rest of Canada; it is connected by the Franklin Delano Roosevelt Bridge to nearby Lubec, Maine.
+Reaching the mainland while remaining in Canada is possible only during the tourism season and requires a ferry to nearby Deer Island, and a subsequent ferry to L'Etete.

+Its climate is milder than the mainland.

+Naturalist William Gilson Farlow travelled to Campobello in 1898 and 1902 to study its algae, but was unimpressed by its inaccessibility and instead recorded its fungi and lichens.

 The ferry to Deer Island was stopped in 2017 after the boat sank, leaving the island without a direct connection to the rest of Canada.
 Service was restored and became year-round due to the COVID pandemic.

-The jurisdiction of the eponymous rural community and of the census division include Head Harbour Island.

 Measuring 14 km long and about 5 km wide, it has an area of 39.6 km2.
 On the north is a high bluff headland, East Quoddy Point.
 On the west are Charley Point and the Mulholland Point navigation light.